aphalo/ooacquire/README.md

 formerly very popular USB2000 spectrometer, it is necessary to install an old version of *OmniDriver* instead of the current one.

-## Installation of the released version
+## Installation for data acquisition and conversion

 *The ‘ooacquire’ package should be preferably installed after the system requirements are met by installing drivers and software required at the operating system level.
 Please, read carefully the whole installation instructions before attempting to install this package.*

-*Some of the systems requirements need to be installed only for direct connection of spectrometers.
+*Some of the system requirements need to be installed only for direct connection of spectrometers.
 If spectral data will be input from files on disk to do computations rather than acquired from a connected spectrometer, installation of the OmniDriver runtime, package